 This tip might seem like a cheap sales pitch coming from a video production services company.
 Hear us out – DIY has its place, as demonstrated in many scenarios such as the B2B case for user- and influencer-generated social stories.
 But it would be best if you had a strategically-balanced mix of professionally produced content and user-generated video.
 Providing potential clients with a window into other clients’ viewpoints of your products and services should be as sharp, clear, clean, and professional as your budget allows.

 First, it is easier for professionally produced video content to garner instant credibility.
 While you can argue that user-generated content also lends credibility, there is a difference between the two.
-Professionally produced video content makes it easier to break through the noise by offering a polished, on-brand look.
+Professionally built video content makes it easier to break through the noise by offering a polished, on-brand look.
 Most user-generated content that is considered credible requires thousands of views as well.
 You can achieve this by either involving a pricey influencer or scripting a risque viral plot.
 This content could take even more time in pre-production brainstorming, and planning such a feat for a business brand.
 That isn’t to say low-brow content doesn’t have its place among your content.
 It is in striking the right balance that will achieve your best results.

 Second, professional services opt to use branded content within your video, such as branded animations or following your video production brand guidelines.
 Producing a branded piece will ensure that customers instantly associate this content with your brand.